mikro-orm/mikro-orm/docs/versioned_docs/version-3.5/composite-keys.md

 ## Use-Case 2: Simple Derived Identity

-Sometimes you have the requirement that two objects are related by a One-To-One association and that the dependent class should re-use the primary key of the class it depends on.
+Sometimes you have the requirement that two objects are related by a `@OneToOne` association and that the dependent class should re-use the primary key of the class it depends on.
 One good example for this is a user-address relationship:

 ```typescript
 @Entity()